Great Musgrave

-Great Musgrave is a village and former civil parish, now in the parish of Musgrave, in the Eden district of Cumbria, England.
+Great Musgrave is a village and former civil parish, now in the parish of Musgrave, in the Westmorland and Furness district of Cumbria, England.
 It is about a mile west of Brough.
 In 1891 the parish had a population of 175.

 Great Musgrave sits atop a hill near the River Eden and Swindale Beck.
 Its location provides views over the vale of Eden and the nearby northern Pennines.
 The village name comes from the Musgrave family who lived here.